babolivier/brendan.abolivier.bzh/content/enter-the-matrix.md

 Note that I'll only cover some basic use of the client-server spec.
 If you want to go further, you should have a look at the [full spec](https://matrix.org/docs/spec/) or ask any question in the [#matrix-dev](https://matrix.to/#/#matrix-dev:matrix.org) room.
 I also won't cover homeserver setup, here (though I might do just that in a future post).
 My goal here is mainly to give you a look at how the client-server APIs globally works rather tha creating a whole shiny app which would take too long for a single blog post.

+It might also be worth noting that each Matrix API endpoint I'll name in the rest of this post is a clickable link to the related section of the Matrix spec, which you can follow if you want more complete documentation on a specific endpoint.

 ### Registering

 Of course, your user doesn't exist yet, so let's register it against the homeserver.